jaxriemer/NewRepo/Lab 5/README.md

 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

+Our device can be used to give advice on what to wear according to the current weather.
+Environment doesn’t really matter as it will always be under a stable environment.
+One thing that may affect the performance of the device is whether the model is trained good enough for the device to detect what the user is wearing precisely.
+When this happens, the device will make a wrong recommendation, which will make the user too cold/hot.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***